-Indiana Code Citations for Cumulative Capital Development Funds
+Indiana Code Citations for Cumultative Capital Development Funds

 Statutory Authority Fund

 IC 3-11-6-9 Cumulative Voting System Fraud

 IC 8-10-5-17 Cumulative Channel Maintenance Fund

 IC 8-16-3 Cumulative Bridge Fund

 IC 8-16-3.1 Major Bridge Fund

 IC 8-22-3-25 Airport Cumulative Fund

 IC 14-27-6-48 Cumulative Levee Fund (Vanderburgh Co,)

 IC 14-33-21 Cumulative Improvement Fund

 IC 16-22-4 Cumulative Hospital Sinking Fund

 IC 16-22-8-41 Cumulative Hospital Fund

 IC 36-8-14 Cumulative Fire Fund

 IC 36-9-4-48 Cumulative Transportation Fund

 IC 36-9-14 Cumulative Courthouse Fund

 IC 36-9-14.5 Cumulative Capital Development (County Unit)

 IC 36-9-15 Cumulative Jail Fun

 IC 36-9-15.5 Cumulative Capital Development (Municipality)

-IC 36-9-16-5 Cumulative Building, Sinking, or Capital Improvement Fund

-IC 36-9-17-3 Cumulative General Improvement Fund

-IC 36-9-17.5 Cumulative Township Vehicle and Building Fund

-IC 36-9-26 Cumulative Building Fund for Municipal Sewers

-IC 36-9-27-99 Cumulative Drainage Fund

-IC 36-10-3-21 Cumulative Park Fund (County and Municipality)

-IC 36-10-4-36 Cumulative Park Fund (Certain Cities)

-IC 36-10-7.5-19 Township Cumulative Park Fund
+IC 36-9-16-5 Cumulative Building, Sinking, or Capital Improvement Fund IC 36-9-17-3 Cumulative General Improvement Fund IC 36-9-17.5 Cumulative Township Vehicle and Building Fund IC 36-9-26 Cumulative Building Fund for Municipal Sewers IC 36-9-27-99 Cumulative Drainage Fund IC 36-10-3-21 Cumulative Park Fund (County and Municipality) IC 36-10-4-36 Cumulative Park Fund (Certain Cities) IC 36-10-7.5-19 Township Cumulative Park Fund

-Process to establish/re-establish a CCDF
+Process to Establish / Re-establish a CCDF

 - 1. Notice of the proposed ordinance and of the public hearing to adopt the ordinance must be given in accordance with IC 5-3-1.
 This requires the municipality to publish notice two times, at least one week apart, with the last notice being at least three (3) days before the public hearing. - 2.
 A public hearing must be conducted to adopt the ordinance. - 3.
-If adopted the ordinance is submitted to the County Auditor and the municipality is required to publish a notice of adoption within 30 days of adopting the ordinance to establish the cumulative fund. - 4.
-Fifty or more taxpayers (if CCD Fund) have 30 days from publication of the notice of adoption to file a petition objecting to the tax levy with the county auditor. - 5.
+If adopted, the municipality is required to publish a notice of adoption within thirty (30) days of adopting the ordinance to establish the cumulative fund. - 4.
+Twenty-five (25) or more taxpayers have thirty (30) days from publication of the notice of adoption to file a petition objecting to the tax levy with the county auditor. - 5.
 The petition is certified by the county auditor and submitted to the DLGF.
 The DLGF schedules and holds a hearing. - 6.
 Following the hearing, the DLGF will approve, disapprove or modify the requested tax rate. - 7.
-THIS FUND MUST BE INCLUDED IN ENSUING YEAR BUDGET DOCUMENTS ON GATEWAY INCLUDING THE NOTICE TO TAXPAYERS (BUDGET FORM 3).
+THIS FUND MUST BE INCLUDED IN THE ENSUING YEAR BUDGET DOCUMENTS ON GATEWAY INCLUDING THE NOTICE TO TAXPAYERS (BUDGET FORM 3).

-NOTE: The remonstrance period must expire no later than August 1 and the following documents must be submitted to the DLGF no later than August 1:
+NOTE: The following documents must be submitted to the DLGF no later than May 31:

-- Procedure Checklist;

-- Resolution/Ordinance of Adopting Body;

-- Proofs of Publication of the Notice to Taxpayers and Notice of Adoption;

-- County Auditor's Certificate of No Objection (if applicable); and,
+- Procedure Checklist - Ordinance - Proofs of Publication of Notice to Taxpayers and Notice of Adoption - County Auditor's Certificate of No Remonstrance

-- Any other relevant documentation.